dfinity/vessel/README.md

 ## How it works

-`vessel` is inspired by the [spago](https://github.com/purescript/spago) package manager for PureScript.
-Any git repository with a `src/` directory is a valid package to `vessel`, which is a flexible and lightweight approach to package management, that is easily extended with more guarantees and features as our community grows.
-The two concepts you need to understand to work with `vessel` are _package sets_ and the _manifest_ file.
+Vessel is inspired by the [spago](https://github.com/purescript/spago) package manager for PureScript.
+Any git repository with a `src/` directory is a valid package to Vessel, which is a flexible and lightweight approach to package management, that is easily extended with more guarantees and features as our community grows.
+The two concepts you need to understand to work with Vessel are _package sets_ and the _manifest_ file.

 ### Package sets

-`vessel` uses the idea of a _package set_ to manage where it pulls dependencies from.
+Vessel uses the idea of a _package set_ to manage where it pulls dependencies from.
 A package set is a collection of packages at certain versions that are known to compile together.
-The package set also specifies the dependencies between these packages, so that `vessel` can find all the transitively needed packages to build your project.
+The package set also specifies the dependencies between these packages, so that Vessel can find all the transitively needed packages to build your project.
 There will be a community maintained package set of publicly available, open source packages.
 You can then base your projects package set on the public one and extend it with your private and local